CosmicGhosts/quizard/README.md

 #### Preparations
 Once you obtain the sacred ingredients, you must cast a few spells.
-First, you must replicate a magic chest from this magic chest.
+First, you must replicate a magic chest from my magic chest.
 ```shell
 git clone git@github.com/seanstrom/quizard.git
 ```